 Its local relevance made it particularly compelling to the pupils, all of whom knew “Gwydir Street” and the “Great Eastern” railway area, and some of whom lived there.

 An organising technique and resource for discussion.
-Good for revision and for practising retrieval, synthesis, analysis… (Good for all ages, too.)
+Good for revision, for practising retrieval and for deepening thinking.
+(Good for all ages, too.)

 Using sharp scissors, cut up some mini-whiteboards to make a set of unique, four-piece jigsaws, like this.
 (This is surprisingly quick and easy to do, and oddly satisfying.)